eleniharlan/elenijr.net/_posts/post/2015-01-18-brief-encounters-in-austin.md

 PHOTO OF VIEW

 I had pretty low expectations of what I'd find in the downtown.
 Downtown American cities tend to be a bit of a wasteland- windswept canyons of glass and steel, dotted with the interminable Starbucks at the corner of every block.
+A friend who used to live in East Austin told me it was a boring, cookie cutter place- and I'm sure that compared to some of the hipper neighbourhoods, it totally was.
+But there was plenty of life and interesting places to pass the time; the Starbucks' were still there, but the independent shops, cafes and breakfast taco joints far outnumbered them.

+##Foodies galore